ospf2fullstack/Obsidian/Deployments/GenericStaticSite.md

 ```

 ### SSL Key
---> How to obtain and inject into pipeline repo
+--> How to obtain and inject into pipeline repo, use secret repo for key...

 ### nginx deployment yaml
 ```yaml